MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

     > [!div class="mx-imgBorder"]
     > ![Save activity suggestion on timeline](media/auto-capture-premium-save-activity-suggestion-timeline.png "Save activity suggestion on timeline")

 -	**Edit**: Select this option to add a suggestion as an activity for another record.
-When you edit and save the suggestion, it will be available as activity on the **Timeline** wall of the added record and is visible for users who access that record.
-For example, you opened an opportunity **Interest shown in AX27**.
-On the **Timeline**, you observe that **Gern Blanston sent an email** suggestion is more appropriate for **Computer Appliances** opportunity than the suggested opportunity.
-Select the edit option and use the **Regarding** lookup entity to choose **Computer Appliances**.
+When you edit and save the suggestion, it's available as activity on the **Timeline** wall of the added record and is visible for users who has access to the record.
+For example, you opened an email from **Gern Blanston**.
+On the **Timeline**, you observe that **Gern Blanston sent an email** suggestion is more appropriate for **Jim Glynn** than the suggested email.
+Select the edit option and use the **Regarding** lookup entity to choose **Jim Glynn**.

     > [!div class="mx-imgBorder"]
     > ![Edit activity suggestion on timeline](media/auto-capture-premium-edit-activity-suggestion-timeline.png "Edit activity suggestion on timeline")

-    Save the change and a confirmation message displays specifying that the activity is added to the **Computer Appliances** opportunity.
+    Save the change and a confirmation message displays specifying that the activity is added to the **Jim Glynn** email.

--	**Dismiss**: Select this option if you do not want a suggestion to be added as an activity on the **Timeline** wall.
+-	**Dismiss**: Select this option if you don't want to add a suggestion as activity on the **Timeline** wall.
 For example, you opened an opportunity **Interest shown in AX27**.
-On the **Timeline**, you observe that **Gern Blanston sent an email** suggestion is not appropriate for regarding field that it is associated with and you want to ignore.
+On the **Timeline**, you observe that **Gern Blanston sent an email** suggestion is not appropriate for regarding fields that it is associated with and you want to ignore.
 Select the dismiss option and a confirmation message is displays.
 Select **OK** and the suggestion is ignored from the list.

 ## Manage activity suggestions through grid

 The activity suggestions grid provides a single view for all the captured activities based on your communications.
-This ensures that the information is not lost on **Timeline** and helps you keep track of activity suggestions at one location (**Activity suggestion** grid).
+This ensures the information isn't lost on **Timeline** and helps you track activity suggestions at one location (**Activity suggestion** grid).
 The activity list consists of emails and meetings that are fetched and captured from your Outlook data by premium auto capture.

 > [!div class="mx-imgBorder"]
 > ![Activity suggestion grid view](media/auto-capture-premium-activity-suggestion-grid-view.png "Activity suggestion grid view")